UBC-STAT/STAT545.github.io/README.md

 This repo contains student-facing materials for STAT545A/B at UBC.

-Worksheets and other student facing materials can be found in `content/`.
+Worksheets and other materials can be found in `content/`.

-**Instructors: see `instructor_guides/` for information on updating the course website and running the course.**
+**Instructors: see stat-545-instructor for instructor facing material and guides**